enkidevs/curriculum/python/python-core/syntax-and-numerical-operators/shorthand-notation-for-arithmetic-operation.md

 ## Practice

-What’s the output of the following code:
+What's the output of the following code:

 ```bash
 x = 3